jundalisay/spblist/content/en/research/mohammad/quran/sura-067.md

-{{< s v="9" >}}  They will say, “Yes, a warner did come to us, but we disbelieved, and said, ‘Allah did not send down anything; you are very much mis- taken.’”
+{{< s v="9" >}}  They will say, “Yes, a warner did come to us, but we disbelieved, and said, ‘Enki did not send down anything; you are very much mis- taken.’”